 If you're at high risk (clinically extremely vulnerable) from coronavirus (COVID-19), you're advised to take extra steps to protect yourself.

-This advice is for people in England who have received a letter saying they're clinically extremely vulnerable.
+This advice is for people who have received a letter from the NHS or their GP saying they're clinically extremely vulnerable.

 You should work from home if you can.
 Your employer should support you to do this.

 If you cannot work from home, you're advised not to go to work.
 You will get a letter advising you to stay at home.
 You can use this letter as proof you're unable to go to work.

 If you're unable to work, you may be eligible for Statutory Sick Pay (SSP), Employment Support Allowance (ESA) or Universal Credit.

 Anyone you live with who is not at high risk from coronavirus can continue to go to work if they cannot work from home.

 - GOV.UK: work and financial support during coronavirus

 - Citizens Advice: if you’re worried about working